Pearly, white, and straight teeth are possible thanks to orthodontics.

-The field of dentistry concerned with the diagnosis, prevention, and correction of misaligned teeth records back its history to more than 2,000 years with the teeth of mummified remains from Egypt wrapped with metal bands.
+The field of dentistry concerned with the diagnosis, prevention, and correction of misaligned teeth records back its history to more than 2,000 years.
+In fact, the teeth of mummified remains from Egypt were wrapped with metal bands.
 This suggests to us that the use of dental braces is much older than imagined.

-Fast forward to the 21st-century Orthodontics has improved and developed, introducing more ways and choices to correct misaligned teeth.
+Fast forward to the 21st-century, orthodontics has improved and developed, introducing more ways and alternatives to correct misaligned teeth.

-Among the methods of straightening the teeth, dental braces are the most common with more than one million North Americans subscribed to the treatment.
+Among the methods of straightening the teeth, dental braces are the most common.
+In fact, more than one million North Americans subscribed to the treatment.

-But, the success of the treatment does not solely lie on the dentist and the braces.
-You, as the patient, have the responsibility to take appropriate care of your teeth through proper dental hygiene and healthy diet.
+But the success of the treatment does not solely lie on the orthodontist and the braces.
+You, as the patient, have the responsibility to take appropriate care of your teeth through proper dental hygiene and a healthy diet.

-Orthodontic treatments can also require dietary modifications and restrictions to prevent the braces from being damaged and delay the process.
+Orthodontic treatments can also require dietary modifications and restrictions to prevent the braces from being damaged, and thus, delaying the process.

 The following days will allow for normal food consumption.
-However, it is advised to avoid chewy, hard, and crunchy foods.
+However, still, one should avoid chewy, hard, and crunchy foods.

 You might be sighing in defeat and thinking to say goodbye to all yummy treats in the world.
-Fret not as there is a whole heap of delicious meals you can enjoy that are friendly to your braces.
+Fret not as there is a heap of delicious meals you can enjoy that are friendly to your braces:

 - Eggs particularly scrambled eggs which are soft and mushy, making them easy to bite and require minimal chewing.
-Eggs are also filled with minerals and vitamins like vitamin D that enables calcium to be properly absorbed.
-They are also a good supply of protein and
+Eggs also contain minerals and vitamins like vitamin D that enables the proper absorption of calcium.
+They are also a good supply of protein.

-- Smoothies are gentle on the braces, and, with the right ingredients, are healthy and loaded with vitamins and antioxidants.
-Start your day with a glass of fruit and vegetable smoothie to energize your day.
+- Smoothies are gentle on the braces, and with the right ingredients, are healthy and loaded with vitamins and antioxidants.
+Start your day with a fruit and vegetable smoothie to energize your day.